aburgisser/team-collaboration/docs/formation.md

 Scientists are trained to work for long hours in isolation to accomplish highly complex tasks.
 They usually share this work with a small set of trusted colleagues, based on relationships formed over many years.
 Asking them to rapidly connect with a large group of new researchers takes effort that should be clearly justified.

 A well crafted solicitation will provide a vision for what could be achieved through the extra effort invested in collaboration.
 Specific examples should be provided, for example the linking of modeling studies with field observations that will lead to improved validation and calibration.
 In our view, researchers should be encouraged to bring their specialty to the table (in this example, either modeling or field expertise) while describing how they would interface with teams having different expertise.
-One challenge we have identified in past collaborative efforts is that every team, perhaps in an effort to increase their chances to be funded, proposed to do every part of the collaboration pipeline, leaving us with multiple teams "trying to do it all".
+One challenge we have identified is that every team, perhaps in an effort to increase their chances to be funded, proposed to do every part of the collaboration pipeline, leaving us with multiple teams "trying to do it all".
 We would rather see each team bringing a unique set of skills to the table that can then be integrated with other teams to produce something that could not have been achieved in isolation.

 ### Provide clear expectations